 Virtually all types of high-performance electronic systems incorporate some form of volatile memory.
 An SRAM is a memory device that retains data as long as power is supplied, without requiring any further user intervention.
 In contrast, dynamic random access memory, or DRAM, is a memory device that requires user intervention in the form of refresh operations to retain data while power is supplied, due to the capacitive nature of its memory cell.
 However, a DRAM memory cell is much smaller than an SRAM memory cell, so several times more DRAM bits than SRAM bits can be implemented in any given unit area of silicon.
 The fundamentally different characteristics of SRAM and DRAM memory cells have resulted in the emergence of markedly different architectures for SRAM-based and DRAM-based memory products, and the two types of memory serve different applications.
-Classically, SRAMbased products have served high performance requirements while DRAM-based products have been used in costoptimized applications.
-Today, SRAM- and DRAM-based products serve both performance and cost-based applications.
+Classically, SRAM-based products have served high performance requirements while DRAM-based products serve both performance and cost-based applications.
 As the volatile memory market fragments into a variety of specialized products, more meaningful distinctions between volatile memory products can be made.